PROTECTION OR ETHNOPIRACY?

 African Traditional Medicine is exclusively an oral tradition.
 In recent decades, many healers have been hoodwinked or corrupted.
 They have sold out their ancestral law by accepting payments in cash and promises of great recognition and titles by orthodox medicine researchers (Ethno-Pirates) fishing for clues for new drug development.
 A few of them have been appointed as window-dressing by these institutions conducting novel drug development research, adding a veneer of cultural approval of these schemes.

-The IKS Bill requires that in order for an indigenous community to lodge successful licence applications, Indigenous Knowledge Practitioners (healers) and Indigenous Communities must provide documentary evidence that they were the innovators of the technology born of indigenous knowledge.
+The IKS Bill requires that in order for an indigenous community to lodge successful license applications, Indigenous Knowledge Practitioners (healers) and Indigenous Communities must provide documentary evidence that they were the innovators of the technology born of indigenous knowledge.
 They must demonstrate that this practical knowledge has been passed on from generation, to generation.

 Section 11 of the Bill, which details the ‘Eligibility Criteria for Protection’ states –